 With a cool, tactical genius, this Swedish baseliner dethroned champions on all surfaces to become world number one, winning seven major singles titles.

-Mats Wilander arrived not with a thunderous serve but with a quiet, relentless intelligence that dissected the tennis establishment.
-As a 17-year-old with a boyish grin, he stunned the world by winning the 1982 French Open, outthinking the great Guillermo Vilas on clay.
-That victory announced a new kind of champion: a thinker who could win on fast grass at Wimbledon, the hard courts of Australia, and the clay of Paris with equal facility.
-His 1988 season was a masterpiece, capturing three of the four Grand Slam titles and ascending to the world's top ranking, a feat achieved through consistency and strategic variety rather than overpowering force.
+Mats Wilander won the 1982 French Open as a 17-year-old, outthinking the great Guillermo Vilas on clay.
+Born in 1964, he could win on fast grass at Wimbledon, the hard courts of Australia, and the clay of Paris with equal facility.
+His 1988 season was a masterpiece: he captured three of the four Grand Slam titles and ascended to the world's top ranking.
 Wilander's game was a chess match, built on flawless groundstrokes, tactical shifts, and a preternatural calm.
-While his intense competitive fire faded relatively early, his career left an indelible mark, proving that in an era of growing power, a supreme tennis mind could still rule the world.
+While his competitive fire faded relatively early, his career proved that in an era of growing power, a supreme tennis mind could still rule the world.

 1946–1964